-- Set up simple rules and limits your child needs to stay safe and keep others safe. - Respond to your child in a calm and consistent way when rules or limits are not followed. - Praise behaviors that are positive and appropriate.
-This is a more effective teaching tool than punishing negative behavior. - Distract your child from harmful situations.
-Offer safe playthings or activities. - Do not allow your child to hit, bite, or be aggressive.
+- Be gentle but firm. - Establish simple rules and limits that keep your child and others safe. - Respond to your child in a calm, consistent way when rules or limits are not followed. - Do not allow your child to hit, bite, or be aggressive.
 If these rules are broken, stop the behavior.
-Then remove your child from the problem situation.
-Let your child calm down until quiet. - Help your child express feelings in positive ways. - Teach breathing exercises or counting to 10 as a way for your child to calm down.
+Remove your child from the problem situation.
+Let your child calm down until quiet. - Distract your child from harmful situations.
+Offer other safe playthings or activities. - Praise behaviors that are positive and appropriate. - Encourage your child to be independent.
+Offer choices to your child whenever possible.
+Say, for example: "Do you want bananas or peaches?"